makersquare/js-course/README.md

 This file has the variables `board` and `currentPlayer` and a couple of functions as well. `board` represents the current state of the checkers board.
 It is a 2D array that you access with the row and column number: `board[1][3]`.
 This represents row 2 and column 4.

-Each spot can either have the value ' X ' to represent and empty spot, 'wht' to represent player1 or `red` to represent player2.
+Each spot can either have the value `' X '` to represent and empty spot, `'wht'` to represent player1 or `'red'` to represent player2.

 `currentPlayer` represents the player whose turn it is right now.

 The function `resetBoard`, sets up the board and the currentPlayer for a brand new game to be played.

 `selectSquare` is the function that executes when you're trying to play the game.
 This is the interesting function that you will have to build out.
-If you're imagining a web application that has a checkers board, in order to make a move, you have to click on two squares.
+If you're imagining a web application that has a checkers board, you have to click on two squares in order to make a move.
 The first one is to select the piece that you want to move, the second one is the square that you want to move the piece to. `selectSquare` represents each one of those clicks.
 Here is the spec:

 ### Select Square Spec

 First Move:

-* If on your first click, you select an empty spot instead of a checkers piece, you should trigger an error.
+* If on your first click, you select an empty spot instead of a checkers piece, you should trigger an `invalidMove` event.
 You once again listen for the first move. **This part is done for you as an example.**
-* If on your first click, you select a piece of the wrong color, you should trigger an error.
+* If on your first click, you select a piece of the wrong color, you should trigger an invalidMove event.
 You once again listen for the first move.
 * If on your first click, you select your own piece, store the information and start listening for the second move.

 Second Move:

-* If you click on another piece, trigger an error.
+* If you click on another piece, trigger an invalidMove event.
 This is equivalent to you trying to move on top of another piece which is illegal.
 Listen for the first move again.
-* If you click on an empty spot that's not a legal move, trigger an error and listen for the first move again.
+* If you click on an empty spot that's not a legal move, trigger an invalidMove event and listen for the first move again.
 * If you click on a proper spot, update the board and trigger a "boardChange" event.
 Listen for the first move again.
 * If upon clicking on a proper spot, you also take an opponent's piece, update the board, trigger a "boardChange" event, and a "stolenPiece" event.